|

 be decreasing in the horizon.
 We propose rationality tests based on these

-variable, and implement them via tests of inequality constraints in a
+target variable, and implement them via tests of inequality constraints in a regression

-regression framework.
-A new optimal revision test based on a regression of the
+framework.
+A new optimal revision test based on a regression of the target

-target variable on the long-horizon forecast and the sequence of interim
+variable on the long-horizon forecast and the sequence of interim forecast

-forecast revisions is also proposed.
-The size and power of the new tests are
+revisions is also proposed.
+The size and power of the new tests are compared

-compared with those of extant tests through Monte Carlo simulations.
-An
+with those of extant tests through Monte Carlo simulations.
+An empirical

 Keywords: